 After having had this condo for almost a decade now, I can look back to my younger self and say:

-The economy changed (aka a recession), rents changed, property values (which I thought had stopped dropping) continued to drop, and I learned about bad property managers and an eviction.
+The economy changed (aka a recession), which lowered rents and increased vacancy.
+Property values (which I thought had stopped dropping) continued to drop much much lower.
+And I learned all about hiring bad property managers, the process to complete an eviction and how much repairs really cost.

 Yet, even with all of those issues it will still make me money in the end.
 I was able to buy this condo with 0% down.
-With someone currently paying my mortgage and more, development that is raising property values and rents, and a great tenant in place, I’m happy.
+With someone currently paying my mortgage and more, nearby developments (malls, new hospital, bougie grocery store) are raising property values and rents, and with a great tenant in place, I’m happy.

-I learned a lot, which made my second investment property much smoother.
+I learned a lot, which made the acquisition of my next investment rental property much smoother.
 I do believe in learning by doing and I was able to live through it.

-There is one critical mistake I made I must warn you about:
+There is one critical mistake I made.
+Heed my warning:

 Now, I aim for rents that are 2x the cost of the mortgage.
-This leaves room for repairs, vacancy, and property management fees.
+This leaves room for repairs, vacancy and property management fees.
 There were many other smaller mistakes, but this is the one that cost me.
-It’s actually the most important factor now when I look at new places to buy.
+It’s actually the most important factor now when I look at new places to buy, leading me to open my searches for new rental properties to new states and cities.

 Comparable rents are twice as much as the mortgage payment.